 Additionally, the Career Development Center has contacts with SCI and Toyota, both of which are looking for temporary workers to fulfill essential roles.
-Please contact the Career Development Center at for more information.
+Please contact the Career Development Center at firstname.lastname@example.org for more.

 All borrowers with federally held student loans will automatically have their interest rates set to 0% for a period of at least 60 days.
 In addition, each of these borrowers will have the option to suspend their payments for at least two months to allow them greater flexibility during the national emergency.
 This will allow borrowers to temporarily stop their payments without worrying about accruing interest.

 “These are anxious times, particularly for students and families whose educations, careers, and lives have been disrupted,” said Secretary DeVos.
 “Right now, everyone should be focused on staying safe and healthy, not worrying about their student loan balance growing.
 I commend President Trump for his quick action on this issue, and I hope it provides meaningful help and peace of mind to those in need.”

 Any questions or concerns can be sent to email@example.com.
 You may also schedule a phone appointment here: Financial Aid Appointment.
 Please remember, the Office of Student Financial Aid is here to assist during this unique situation.
 Additionally, to keep up with the latest information about Federal Student Aid please review their announcement page: https://studentaid.gov/announcements-events/coronavirus